gbeltrao/squidex-docs/05-integrated/rules.md

 4. After 6 hours.
 6. After 12 hours.

-A rule execution will be treated as failed if it does not complete successfully within 2 seconds If your target system is slow (e.g. a webhook) you should use an queue between Squidex and your application.
+A rule execution will be treated as failed if it does not complete successfully within 2 seconds.
+If your target system is slow (e.g. a webhook) you should use a queue between Squidex and your application.

 Rule executions will be stored as events for 2 days for debugging and will be deleted automatically.

+Read more about rules in the [Documentation](../04-concepts/rules).